-DIY Animal Print Roller Stamps
+DIY Animal Print Roller Stamps for Preschoolers

-These animal print rollers will have your preschoolers using new tools and and getting them thinking about the unique patterns and characteristics of animals.
+These zoo animal print rollers will have your preschoolers using new tools and and getting them thinking about the unique patterns and characteristics of animals.

 We love to find new crafts, activities, and ideas that are simple and easy to do.
 DIY animal print rollers are no exception, they are unique and fun for preschoolers to create new patterns that look just like some of their favorite animals.
 This is also a great activity to bring into your zoo theme.
 Follow along below for a quick and easy tutorial on making your own animal rollers using a few simple supplies.